WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 	};
 };

-// The `state.double` type is defined here. const storeDef = {
+// The `state.double` type is inferred from here. const storeDef = {
 	state: {
 		get double(): number {